 For the past 70 years, corporations have been unchecked in consolidating power at the expense of farmers and rural communities.
-We fight the egregious growth of corporate power by:
+We work to reduce corporate power in agriculture by:

 –Holding corporations and government accountable to curb the adverse effects of livestock concentration.

-–Building alternative, inclusive livestock economies that equitably distribute profits across farmers, rural communities, and consumers.
+–Building alternative, inclusive livestock economies that are more equitable.

-Collaborating with a broad base of stakeholders, farmers, workers, environmental activists, animal welfare groups, and others, we will build an equitable food system that is economically, racially, and ecologically just.
+Collaborating with a broad base of stakeholders, farmers, workers, environmental activists, animal welfare groups, and others, we work to build an equitable food system that is economically, racially, and ecologically just.